Quantitative structure–activity relationship: Evaluation of the quality of QSAR models

 The success of any QSAR model depends on accuracy of the input data, selection of appropriate descriptors and statistical tools, and most importantly validation of the developed model.
 Validation is the process by which the reliability and relevance of a procedure are established for a specific purpose; for QSAR models validation must be mainly for robustness, prediction performances and applicability domain (AD) of the models.

 Some validation methodologies can be problematic.
 For example, leave one-out cross-validation generally leads to an overestimation of predictive capacity.
 Even with external validation, it is difficult to determine whether the selection of training and test sets was manipulated to maximize the predictive capacity of the model being published.

 Different aspects of validation of QSAR models that need attention include methods of selection of training set compounds, setting training set size and impact of variable selection for training set models for determining the quality of prediction.
 Development of novel validation parameters for judging quality of QSAR models is also important.

 Application

 Chemical

-One of the first historical QSAR applications was to predict boiling points.
+One of the first historical QSPR applications (as pre-condition to QSAR) was to predict boiling points.

 It is well known for instance that within a particular family of chemical compounds, especially of organic chemistry, that there are strong correlations between structure and observed properties.
 A simple example is the relationship between the number of carbons in alkanes and their boiling points.
 There is a clear trend in the increase of boiling point with an increase in the number carbons, and this serves as a means for predicting the boiling points of higher alkanes.

 A still very interesting application is the Hammett equation, Taft equation and pKa prediction methods.